rodrigo103/guidelinesForTheUseOfObjects/Formas_de_definir_clases/readme.md

 square.printAll();
 ```

-Thanks to ES6 we can avoid the function keydowd and write instead:
+Thanks to ES6 we can avoid the function keyword and write instead:

 ``` js
 const square = {